NancyZhang26/silly_blog/posts/hotgrillep1.md

 This manipulating bi*ch.

 No excuses for justifying addictions, but ***<u>he just dropped a condition on my worth, as if I were not worthy of commitment before being “fixed.”***</u> I hate it.
 I absolutely hate it.
-I hate to be threatened by some young man who does not even wanna wear a condom, and I hated myself more for being a pushover.
+I hate to be threatened by some young man who said he "loved" me and then ghosted me, and I hated myself more for being a pushover.

 I am not a junky.